EvanCaz/Chess/README.md

 #
 # Instructions:
 # 1. Map to the drive where this repository is located.
-# 2. Type "javac SwingBoard.java" into the command line and press enter.
+# 2. Type "javac Chess.java" into the command line and press enter.
-# 3. Type "java SwingBoard" into the command line and press enter.
+# 3. Type "java Chess" into the command line and press enter.
-# 4. A GUI chess board window should appear on your screen, click on a piece and try to make a move to start the game.
+# 4. A GUI chess board window should appear on your screen, click on a piece of the current turn (white/black) to start the game
 # 5. Exit the program by closing the window.